Follow these steps during the scoping phase of your project:

 1. WSDOT mitigation credits - Determine if the project is within the service area of a WSDOT-owned mitigation bank, advance compensatory mitigation site (compensation site), or a nearby concurrent compensation site with excess credit.
 Find our mitigation bank service areas on our internal GIS Workbench.
 Contact a headquarters or region specialist to determine if credits are available and appropriate for the potential project impacts.

 2. Third-party mitigation credits - Determine if the project is in a third-party mitigation bank or in-lieu fee service area.
-Refer to Ecology’s Wetland mitigation resources webpage for availability of third-party mitigation bank or in-lieu fee programs.
+Refer to Ecology’s Wetland mitigation banking webpage for availability of third-party mitigation bank or in-lieu fee programs.

 Contact the bank or in-lieu fee sponsor directly to determine available credits.
 See the bank or in-lieu fee sponsor website for details related to requirements for credit use.
 Wait until permits have been approved before you purchase credits.